CLASS: A Design Framework for building Intelligent Tutoring Systems based on Learning Science principles: Abstract

 \section{Abstract}

-We present a design framework called \longfw (\fwns) for developing high-performance \longits (\itsns).
-The \fw framework aims to empower \its with with two critical capabilities: \emph{imparting tutor-like step-by-step guidance} and \emph{enabling tutor-like conversations in natural language} to effectively engage learners.
-To empower \its with the aforementioned capabilities, the \fw framework employs two carefully curated synthetic datasets.
-The first scaffolding dataset encompasses a variety of elements, including problems, their corresponding subproblems, hints, incorrect solutions, and tailored feedback.
-This dataset provides \its with essential problem-solving strategies necessary for guiding students through each step of the conversation.
-The second conversational dataset contains simulated student-tutor conversations that involve the application of problem-solving strategies learned from the first dataset.
-In the second dataset, the tutoring system adheres to a pre-defined response template, which helps to maintain consistency and structure in \itsns's responses during its interactions.
-This structured methodology facilitates seamless integration of user feedback and yields valuable insights into \itsns's internal decision-making process, allowing for continuous refinement and improvement of the system.
-We also present a proof-of-concept \itsns, referred to as \botnamens, trained using the \fw framework with a focus on college level introductory biology content.
+We present a design framework called \longfw (\fwns) for building advanced \longits (\itsns) powered by high-performance Large Language Models (LLMs).
+The \fw framework empowers \its with two key capabilities.
+First, through a carefully curated scaffolding dataset, \fw equips \its with essential problem-solving strategies, enabling it to provide tutor-like, step-by-step guidance to students.
+Second, by using a dynamic conversational dataset, \fw assists \its in facilitating natural language interactions, fostering engaging student-tutor conversations.
+The \fw framework also provides valuable insights into \itsns's internal decision-making process which allows seamless integration of user feedback, thus enabling continuous refinement and improvement.
+We also present a proof-of-concept \itsns, referred to as \botnamens, which is trained using the \fw framework with a focus on introductory college-level biology content.
 A carefully constructed protocol was developed for \botnamens's preliminary evaluation, examining aspects such as the factual accuracy and relevance of its responses.
-Experts in the field of biology offered favorable remarks, particularly highlighting \botnamens's capability to break down questions into manageable subproblems and provide step-by-step guidance to students.
+Experts in the field of biology offered favorable remarks, particularly highlighting \botnamens's capability to break down questions into manageable subproblems and provide encouraging responses to students.